auravila/DataScience-Capstone/README.md

 *Outcome: Class variable (0 or 1)

 ### Task
-Use the list of measurements (attributes) from the tabular dataset to predict the class variable outcome value of 0 or 1 (tested negative / tested positive)
+Use the list of measurements (attributes) from the tabular dataset to predict the class variable outcome value of 0 or 1 (tested negative / tested positive) this wll indicate if a patiend has a probability of develop diabeted.

 ### Access
-The dataset is referenced twice, downloaded and uploaded to a datarouce storage of machine learning studio and also is referenced via the train.py program.
+The dataset is referenced twice, downloaded and uploaded to a datasouce storage of machine learning studio and also is referenced via the train.py program.

 ## Automated ML
-For the first execution of automl model the settings chosen were to use a classification model with a timeout of 60 minutes and max concurrency 5 running jobs.
+For the first execution of the automl model the settings chosen were to use a classification model with a timeout of 60 minutes and max concurrency 5 running jobs.
 The primary metric for evaluation was AUC_weighted chosen due to the imabalanced dataset and the potential of getting high error rate on the accuracy metric.

 One of the benefits of utilizing areas under the curve is that they remain the same whether the data is balanced or not.